Solomonraj625/demo/README.md

-#this is demo of how to use github
+# This is demo of how to use github